Access It

 By Train

 We highly recommend experiencing the Towpath Trail by foot or bike in one direction and returning via the train.
+Please remember cycling in the northern section utilises the National Cycling Network route (between Stainton and Kendal) rather than the former towpath.
 Both Kendal and Lancaster train stations are close to the start/finish points of the Towpath Trail making this an attractive access option.
 Bike reservations are not required from Kendal to Lancaster but are if travelling from Lancaster to Kendal.
 The booking page will show you how many bike spaces are available and confirm that it doesn’t cost extra to travel with a bike.

 It only takes 32 minutes to travel from Kendal to Lancaster or vice versa and there are normally 6 trains per day.
 Ticket prices start from £6.10 when booked in advance, check out trainline for bookings and detailed information.